 I’ve been married to my husband for 10 years, no thanks to my mother-in-law.
 It is a sad (but all-too-true) fact that she tried to separate us before we were ever committed to one another.

-She came to my husband shortly after we started dating and said to him, “You do realize that T is used to having a lot of money.
+She came to my husband shortly after we started dating and said to him, “You do realize that Natasha is used to having a lot of money.
 I just don’t see how she’ll ever be satisfied with your small income.”

 Years went by before my husband told me what she said to him.
 By that time, we were able to have a good laugh about the ridiculousness of what she said.
 (I had been poor my entire life.)

 I was always thankful that he didn’t listen to her that day.
-Though, that doesn’t mean I was always so lucky.

 Mothers and sons can have special relationships.
 But even when they don’t, and when everything your mother-in-law does drips with hatred for you, you may still experience some relationship strain.